Integration is better together

 UNHCR is in general advocating for more community-based sponsorship initiatives and is working to promote this with civil society and governments in countries like the Nordics.

 The description covers different types of community-based and private sponsorship programmes that allow individuals, groups of individuals or organizations to come together to provide financial, emotional and practical support for the reception and integration of refugees who are admitted to their country.

-Individuals or a community can form a group of “sponsors” who are committed to jointly provide support to e.g. resettled refugees, assisting them to start their life in a new country, help adapt to a new culture and traditions, develop their language skills, assist with practical matters, offer networking opportunities to access employment, housing, etc. As a group they assume a time bound commitment with shared roles and responsibilities to contribute with personal experience, resources and contacts to support one or more resettled refugees or refugee families.
+Individuals or a community can form a group of “sponsors” or welcome guides/contact persons who are committed to jointly provide support to e.g. resettled refugees, assisting them to start their life in a new country, help adapt to a new culture and traditions, develop their language skills, assist with practical matters, offer networking opportunities to access employment, housing, etc. As a group they assume a time bound commitment with shared roles and responsibilities to contribute with personal experience, resources and contacts to support one or more resettled refugees or refugee families.

 Community-based sponsorship programmes allow citizens and residents to directly engage in support of states’ refugee protection efforts and help to strengthen resettlement programmes and integration work.
 Over time, this could potentially also lead to a complimentary pathway and contribute to increase resettlement quotas.
 There is, however, no one-size-fits-all approach to community sponsorship, and different models may be appropriate in different contexts.